 - Administering and securing the disposal and acquisition of property and ensuring that it is completed legally

 Estate agents can also be chartered surveyors and, as such, will have to follow the Royal Institute of Chartered Surveyors’ (RICS) ethics and professional standards requirements, but they will also be qualified to perform full surveys and valuations of properties.
 A commercial/residential/rural surveyor can specialise in agency and their role will incorporate many of the responsibilities of an estate agent.
 Not all surveyors are estate agents, however, as there are many other areas in which property surveyors can work.

 Estate agents’ working days are typically around to 9.00 am to 5.00 pm, but, depending on the employer, you may be required to work weekends.
 Typically estate agents receive commission based on a percentage of each sale they make on top of their salary.

 There are no formal entry requirements for an estate agent, although some experience of customer service work and an interest in the local property market may be advantageous.
 Both school leavers and graduates can apply for trainee estate agent/junior estate agent/sales negotiator roles at local estate agencies or branches of larger agencies.
 Although a degree is not a necessity, a BSc in a relevant subject such as building surveying, real estate or planning and property development may give you an advantage when applying.

-It is possible to gain a number of professional qualifications through the National Association of Estate Agents (NAEA).
+It is possible to gain a number of professional qualifications through Propertymark Qualifications, a sister company of the estate agency professional body NAEA Propertymark (previously known as the National Association of Estate Agents).
 Your employer may expect you to complete these as part of your employment.
 Commercial, residential or rural surveyors will be expected to progress towards becoming chartered surveyors alongside their work.
 The RICS’ chartership qualification process is called the Assessment of Professional Competence (APC).
 This is not a requirement for estate agents.

 - Negotiation and selling skills